RICS Cyprus Property Index Q3 2014

-Given prevailing economic conditions and the turbulence in Cyprusĺ banking system, there was a lack of transactions during the quarter.
-Local buyers in particular were the most discerning as the increase in unemployment and the worsening prospects of the local economy led to a sharp reduction in interest.
+Given prevailing economic conditions and the turbulence in Cyprus’ banking system, there was a lack of transactions during the quarter.
+Local buyers in particular were the most discerning as the increase in unemployment and the prospects of the local economy maintained the lack of interest.
 Furthermore, those interested were unable to access bank-finance or their deposits.

 Market Capital Values

-Across Cyprus, residential prices for both houses and flats fell by 1.0% and 2.7% respectively, with the biggest drop being in Limassol (3.0% for houses) and Larnaca (5.2% for flats).
-Values of retail properties fell by an average of 2.9%, whilst those of offices and warehouses fell by 3.6% and 4.3% respectively.
+Across Cyprus, residential prices for both houses and flats fell by 1.6% and 1.0% respectively, with the biggest drop being in Nicosia (3.4% for houses) and Limassol (1.5% for flats).
+Values of retail properties fell by an average of 2.0% and those of offices by 1.4%, whilst those of warehouses remained stable.

 Market Rental Values

-All asset classes and geographies continue to be affected, with areas that had dropped the most early on in the property cycle now nearing the trough.
-Only properties in Famagusta district showed a marginal increase in both capital values and rents, as the market there appears to be stabilising at low levels.
+The majority of asset classes and geographies continue to be affected, with areas that had dropped the most early on in the property cycle now nearing the trough.

 Appraisal based initial yields

-Download the full PDF Cyprus Property Index Q3 2013 publication
+Download the full PDF RICS Cyprus Property Index Q3 2014